xpack-dev-tools/wine-xpack/README-MAINTAINER.md

 Check the WineHQ [News](https://www.winehq.org/news/) and [downloads](https://dl.winehq.org/wine/source/); compare with the xPack [Releases](https://github.com/xpack-dev-tools/wine-xpack/releases/).
-At the beginning of the year wait for the first x.0 and release the final previous major, like x-1.y
+In August-September wait for the last X.0.[23] and release it.

 ### Increase the version

-Determine the version (like `7.22.0`) and update the `scripts/VERSION` file; the format is `7.22.0-2`.
+Determine the version (like `8.0.2`) and update the `scripts/VERSION` file; the format is `8.0.2-1`.
 The fourth number is the xPack release number of this version.
 A fifth number will be added when publishing the package on the `npm` server.